mvcds/my-library/carreer/development/programming/programming-tools/git/reset to gitattributes.md

-[[git]] has a file named .gitattributes responsible for defining attributes to namepaths
+[[Git]] has a file named .gitattributes responsible for defining attributes to name paths

 ```shell
 git rm --cacher -r.